llccd/TermWrap/README.md

 ## Compared to original rdpwrap

-1. Dropped x86 and older version that no longer reveive updates, mainly focus on win10/11 x64 support
+1. Only support x64-based systems and patch process mainly focus on win10/11 (TermWrap still works on older x64 systems starting from vista)

-2. Integrated [RDPWrapOffsetFinder](https://github.com/llccd/RDPWrapOffsetFinder), patch offsets are automatically calculated, no rdpwrap.ini anymore
+2. Integrated [RDPWrapOffsetFinder](https://github.com/llccd/RDPWrapOffsetFinder), patch offsets are automatically calculated, no annoying ini update anymore

 3. Fixed incorrect SingleUserPatch that prevents same user have multiple session simultaneously

-4. Enabled camera and USB redirection of all SKUs
+4. Enabled camera and USB redirection for all SKUs by additional wrap of UmRdpService (UmWrap works on win8 and newer systems)

 ## Usage